Call within a call: Your vocation and a career

-Many young adults, students, and professionals make the same assumption I did—that ministry work for religious sisters and brothers has a fairly narrow scope: teaching, nursing, parish, or other church-related service.
+Many young adults, students, and professionals make the same assumption I did—that ministry work for religious sisters and brothers has a fairly narrow scope: teaching, nursing, parish life, or other church-related services.
 I thought that becoming a sister, brother, or priest meant giving up most other professional paths and very likely the freedom to have any say about it.
 Not true!

 Challenges and opportunities

 Incorporating new members with professional training can have special challenges for religious communities.
 Educational debt is an issue that congregations are trying to help candidates address (see the box opposite on page 28).
 Another challenge can be negotiating the demands of a career or training program within the structures of formation for religious life.

 In some ways it is important to discover early in the discernment process whether your professional commitment blends well with the life of the congregation.
 During the time of considering and then beginning religious life, many communities negotiate the give-and-take of religious life and professional work.
 In my case the three years of medical residency training were ideal for an extended candidacy period—when those joining religious communities can observe and participate in religious life from the inside—allowing for nights on call at the hospital and a more gradual introduction to life in community.

 Time to take the plunge